Berman–Hartmanis conjecture

-In structural complexity theory, the Berman–Hartmanis conjecture is an unsolved conjecture named after Leonard C. Berman and Juris Hartmanis that states that all NP-complete languages look alike, in the sense that they can be related to each other by polynomial time isomorphisms.
+In structural complexity theory, the Berman–Hartmanis conjecture is an unsolved conjecture named after Leonard C. Berman and Juris Hartmanis.
+Informally, it states that all NP-complete languages look alike, in the sense that they can be related to each other by polynomial time isomorphisms.

+Statements

-Statement
+Statement using p-isomorphism

 An isomorphism between formal languages L1 and L2 is a bijective map f from strings in the alphabet of L1 to strings in the alphabet of L2, with the property that a string x belongs to L1 if and only if f(x) belongs to L2.

-It is a polynomial time isomorphism (or p-isomorphism for short) if both f and its inverse function can be computed in an amount of time polynomial in the lengths of their arguments.
+A polynomial-time isomorphism, or p-isomorphism for short, is an isomorphism f where both f and its inverse function can be computed in an amount of time polynomial in the lengths of their arguments.